Charles W. Buttz: Political career

 He served as delegate to the Republican National Convention in 1864.
 In 1875, he contested as a Republican the election of Edmund W. M. Mackey to the Forty-fourth Congress, but the House decided that neither was entitled to the seat.
 Buttz was subsequently elected to fill the vacancy caused by the decision of the House and served from November 7, 1876, to March 3, 1877.
 He was not a candidate for renomination in 1876.

 North Dakota

 He moved to Fargo, North Dakota, in 1878 and became a bonanza farmer.
 He obtained the official organization of Ransom County in 1882, and served as state's attorney 1884–1886.
 He served as a member of the North Dakota House of Representatives from 1903 to 1909.

-He died in Lisbon, Ransom County, North Dakota, July 20, 1913, and was interred in Oakwood Cemetery.
+He died in Lisbon, North Dakota, on July 20, 1913, and was interred in Oakwood Cemetery.